 However, there are some other ways to prevent chigger bites that you can try.
 Use as many of my suggested preventatives in order to save yourself from the extreme discomfort of itching for days on end.

 Chiggers take a while once they land on you before they bite so you have time to wash them off before the damage is done.
-When you return from the outdoors, remove your clothes, place in a plastic bag until you can wash them, take a hot shower.
+When you return from the outdoors, remove your clothes, place them in a plastic bag until you can wash them, and take a hot shower.

 Sulfur on Shoes and Socks